 sliding scale ticket model

-One of Shakespeare in the Woods’ core values within our mission statement is to make art that is accessible to all audiences regardless of socioeconomic standing.
-To reflect this we’re introducing our new sliding scale ticket model that was built using language and framework originally created by Alexis J. Cunningfolk | www.wortsandcunning.com .
+One of Shakespeare in the Woods’ core values is to make art that is accessible to all audiences regardless of socioeconomic standing.
+To reflect this we’re introducing our newly updated sliding scale ticket model that uses framework originally created by Alexis J. Cunningfolk | www.wortsandcunning.com .
+This model is updated for the 2025 Season.
+Tickets will go on sale June 1st, 2025!

 For a sliding scale to work, it relies on the principles of truthfulness, respect, and accountability.
-We don’t ask for income verification, but we do ask that you be mindful when engaging with the sliding scale model.
+We don’t ask for income verification, but we do ask that you be honest when engaging with the sliding scale model.
 Community thrives when accountability is a central value.
 If you purchase a price at the lowest end of the scale when you can truthfully afford the higher ticket prices, you’re actually limiting access to those who truly need the assistance of financial flexibility.
 Being honest with yourself and your financial situation when engaging with sliding scale practices grows strong and sustainable communities.

-WHAT DOES THIS MEAN FOR ME?
-The below guidelines are meant to help you determine what tier of the sliding scale is right for you.
 No cost $0 tickets are always available for all of our productions.
 If you don’t see this category available during checkout, please email shakespeareinthewoodsvt@gmail.com, and we’ll help book your ticket!

 * Basic Needs include food, housing, health care, and transportation.